fogonwater/we-are-here/6_government/README.md

 ## 606 Capital City

 We downloaded the physical addresses for all government agencies as a CSV file.
 We wrote a Python script that uses the Geocoder module to find the latitude and longitude for each address.
-We reviewed the results and manually geocoded missing entries.
+We reviewed the results and manually geocoded missing entries (`606_capital_city/geo_government_locations.csv`).

 We overlaid the resulting points on a map of Wellington building footprints in QGIS.
 This map was rotated and exported to Adobe Illustrator, where we added texture and labels.
 The final map is projected in NZTM2000 at a cartographic scale of 1:3500.